-The majority of Russian River's AVA rests on Goldridge Fine Sandy Loam Soil.40 The Goldridge Fine Sandy Loam series consists of deep and very deep, moderately well-drained soils formed in material weathered from weakly packed sandstone.41 The primary characteristic of the Goldridge Fine Sandy Loam soil is high drainage and low soil fertility.
+The Goldridge Fine Sandy Loam series ("Goldridge") consists of deep and very deep, moderately well-drained soils formed in material weathered from weakly packed sandstone.50 The primary characteristic of the Goldridge soil is high drainage and low soil fertility.
 The high drainage and material of the soil allow moisture to be held long into the summer.
-Further, the mineral content of Goldridge soil allows winegrowers a high degree of control over the quality of the fruit because of the lack of minerals present in the ground.42 While the Goldridge, Steinbeck, Sebastopol, and Cotati soils are similar in composition, sandy loam, each soil type provides unique qualities that are only found in Sebastopol Hills.
+With respect to the viticultural significance of Goldridge soil, Goldridge has almost zero nutritional and mineral content, which allows winegrowers a high degree of control over the quality of the fruit and makes it relatively easy to produce high-quality fruit.51